- 1,013 women died by suicide in Canada in 2013 compared to 3,041 men (Statistics Canada, 2017).

 - 141 women died by suicide in Alberta in 2013, compared to 394 men (Statistics Canada, 2017).

-- Women attempt suicide two to three times more often than men (Center for Disease Control and Prevention, 2009).
+- Women and girls attempt suicide 1.5 to 2 times more often than men and boys (American Foundation for Suicide Prevention, 2022).

 - Suicide attempts happen 10 times more often than suicide deaths in women (Chaudron & Caine, 2004).

 - Teen girls have been dying by suicide more often than previously.
 This is attributed to an increase in the use of lethal means – principally suffocation – where a suicide attempt can more likely result in suicidal death (Skinner & McFaul, 2012).